Dream Satellite TV: 1996-2001: Incorporation and launch

-In April 1996, Dream was incorporated to the Philippine Multi-Media System, Inc. (PMSI).
+In April 1996, Philippine Multi-Media System, Inc. (PMSI) which operated the service, was incorporated.
 On February 6, 1998, the Philippine Congress passed into law Republic Act No. 8630 which granted PMSI a franchise to construct, install, maintain and operate for commercial purposes and in the public interest, television and radio broadcasting in the Philippines.
 The franchise term is 25 years.
 On February 1, 2000, The National Telecommunications Commission (NTC) granted a provisional authority to engage in Direct-To-Home (DTH) satellite services.
 On February 7, 2001, the PMSI inaugurates its Dream Broadcasting Center at Clark Development Center, and on April 22, 2001, the commercial launch of Dream Broadcasting System, the first DTH system in the Philippines, took place.

 In 2003, Dream Broadcasting System was renamed as "Dream Satellite TV".

 2006-2011: Koreasat 5 secondary broadcast and Agila II closedown

 In 2006, Dream began to use Koreasat 5 as an additional main broadcast to the existing Agila II satellite transponder.

 Starting 2010 until 2011, Dream closed all of the transponders of Agila II (ABS-5/ABS-3) for its main broadcast, due to the fact that it was only 2 years left in the orbit.
 When all of the Dream Satellite channels were transferred to Koreasat 5, Dream announced customers to migrate their receivers (which uses Nagravision 3/Conax CAS7) to Koreasat 5 as the replacement for ABS-5/ABS-3 satellite.

-In 2011, Antonio "Tonyboy" O. Cojuangco, Jr., owner of PMSI, has plans to sell the company.
+In 2011, Antonio "Tonyboy" O. Cojuangco Jr., owner of PMSI, has plans to sell the company.
 In August 2013, it was revealed that SkyCable was in the advanced stages of negotiations of acquisition of PMSI.